 What did they learn from my feedback?

 Feedback should be structured so that the debater is clearly able to see what went well, what did not, and how to improve.
-Missing any of those steps means there will be gaps in the debaters understanding of your feedback.

 How will my student use the feedback?

 It can be tempting to spend time talking about what you would have done (especially as a former debater).
 Before you give a piece of feedback, ask yourself if the comment will help your debaters in the next round.
 If it won’t, hold that comment unless your debater asks for feedback on specific argumentation in the round.

 Your speech was very persuasive; the loaded language that you used in the introduction really hooked the judges.
 Try adding more concrete examples to drive home your argument.